NiccoBiondi/InverseReinforcementLearningApp/Utility/Utils.md

 ## Analysis

-This script give to the user the opportunity to build a reward hit-map manually.
+This script give to the user the opportunity to build a reward heat-map manually.
 Using terminal, the user uses the keyboard commands to move the agent within the selected environment.
 The commands to use are:

 - ↑ : move forward